m-lab/website/_posts/blog/2023-02-10-cloudflare-aimscoredata-announcement.md

 Interested?
 We highly recommend reading the full blog post [on Cloudflare’s website](https://blog.cloudflare.com/aim-database-for-internet-quality/).

 ## How do I access the data?
-If you already have access to M-Lab’s free and open database, good news, you already have access to AIM data!
+If you already have access to M-Lab’s open database, good news, you already have access to AIM data!
 If you don’t, all you have to do is follow the instructions on our [BigQuery quick start page](https://www.measurementlab.net/data/docs/bq/quickstart/).

 From there, you can follow this [example CoLab](https://colab.research.google.com/drive/1xgc-7L1Okr04MSjsYJfiFeUN0Gu05bpQ?usp=sharing) to run queries for both M-Lab’s NDT and Cloudflare’s AIM.